pmbstyle/acpg/readme.md

-# AI Color Scheme Generator
+# Color Scheme Generator

 ## Overview
-The AI Color Scheme Generator is a web application that allows users to upload images and generate color palettes based on those images.
-It showcases the integration of Vue.js frontend with a Flask backend, along with the use of AI to analyze images and extract dominant colors.
+The Color Scheme Generator is a web application that allows users to upload images and generate color palettes based on those images.
+It showcases the integration of Vue.js frontend with a Flask backend, along with analyzing images and extracting dominant colors.

 ## Features
 - Upload images to generate color schemes.